Marcus Allen: Personal life

-In 1986, Allen met Kathryn Edwards and the two later got engaged.
+In 1986, Allen met Kathryn Eickstaedt and the two later got engaged.
 They married in 1993 at O.J.
 Simpson's Rockingham estate, since Allen was friends with Simpson.
-Allen played the role of Rick Lambert in the sitcom 1st & Ten with Simpson in the mid-80’s.
-Allen and Edwards' engagement was mentioned in Faye Resnick's book, Nicole Brown Simpson: The Private Diary of a Life Interrupted, which was published during Simpson's murder trial.
-Resnick claimed Nicole Brown Simpson was having an affair with Allen and Edwards was aware of Allen's womanizing ways and if she knew of the affair she would have to call off the wedding.
-The couple was asked to testify in the trial but fought the subpoena as they wanted to stay out of it.
+Allen played the role of Rick Lambert in the sitcom 1st & Ten with Simpson in the mid-80's.
+Allen and Eickstaedt's engagement was mentioned in Faye Resnick's book, Nicole Brown Simpson: The Private Diary of a Life Interrupted, which was published during Simpson's murder trial.
+Resnick claimed Nicole Brown Simpson was having an affair with Allen, and Eickstaedt was aware of Allen's womanizing ways, and if she knew of the affair, she would have to call off the wedding.
+Sports agent Mike Gilbert (who had represented both Allen and Simpson) and actress Robin Greer both also claimed in O.J.: Made in America that Simpson and Allen had had a romantic relationship.
+Allen and Eickstaedt were summoned to testify in the trial but fought the subpoena as they wanted to stay out of it.
 The couple divorced in 2001.

 Allen is the older brother of Canadian Football Hall of Fame quarterback Damon Allen.